shubhamnag14/Analysizing-fashion-mnist-dataset-using-Tensorflow/README.md

 9 Ankle boot
 </pre>

-Each row is a separate image
+Each row is a separate image:
 Column 1 is the class label.
 Remaining columns are pixel numbers (784 total).
 Each value is the darkness of the pixel (1 to 255)